modiimedia/arri/languages/ts/ts-server/README.md

 - `message` - A standard message with the response data serialized as JSON
 - `start` - A starting message to start the stream
 - `done` - A message to tell clients that there will be no more events
-- `heartbeat` - A message periodically sent by the server to keep the connection alive.
+- `ping` - A message periodically sent by the server to keep the connection alive.

 ```ts
 /// message event ///